VarunBatraIT/TringTrong/README.md

 # TringTrong
 TringTrong is small node based SOA for getting and setting data.
 It saves geo data in mongodb async and sync way

+##Clustered

+It is right now equal to number of CPUs, we will have configuration in future :)

 ##Set Data
 http://localhost:3000/set/someid?async=false or http://localhost:3000/set/someid?async=true